Frequently asked questions

 But I’m a Pisces.
 What the hell’s a rising sign?

 You are a Pisces.
 But you’re so much more than that.
 The popularized version of Western astrology puts a lot of emphasis on sun signs, but your moon sign and rising sign are equally important.
 For the uninitiated, your sun sign is the sign the Sun was in at the time of your birth.
 Same goes for your moon sign.
-Your rising sign (or ascendant) is the sign that was coming up — or rising — over the horizon at the exact time of your birth.
-While your sun sign has more to do with your core identity, your rising sign describes how others see you, or the mask you wear in unfamiliar waters.
+Your rising sign (or Ascendant) is the sign that was coming up — or rising — over the horizon at the exact time of your birth.
+While your sun sign has more to do with your core self-concept, your rising sign describes how others see you, or the filter that your solar beams shine through.

 But wait!
 There’s more.
 You’ve got a bunch of other planetary placements in your chart that describe the various aspects of your personality.
 Some of them, like Mercury and Venus, are fairly personal.
 But some of them, like Neptune and Pluto, are generational planets, because they only change signs once every handful of years.